rarnaout/Covidswab/Testing/readme.md

 Lawrence Livermore National Laboratory has graciously offered to test swabs for mechanical and absorption testing.
-(Please see their testing documents in this folder for contact information).
+(Please contact Angela Tooker at tooker1@llnl.gov).